My Friend Cayla: Surveillance threat

+Aftermath

 The resulting controversy led to the doll's inclusion in the Museum of Failure in Sweden, where similar failed products and services which were either commercial failures or are controversial in their own right are on display.
 The Spy Museum Berlin also has a Cayla doll on display, the first toy in its collection of various espionage and surveillance devices.
 The doll was donated by a German mother who found the doll in her daughter's room after hearing about a government order to destroy the dolls following a ban on its sale and possession.

+Genesis, the toy's American manufacturer, seemingly went out of business following the controversy.
+The company's website has not been updated in years and no longer sells the doll.

+The controversy surrounding My Friend Cayla, as well as other internet of things toys such as Hello Barbie, led to increased discussion over European Union's laws concerning advertising to children.
+In the 2020s, with advent and popularity of toys powered by artificial intelligence, My Friend Cayla is sometimes brought up in discussions and criticisms of such "smart" toys.